-- New branch-circuit installations (1996 NEC) - Mobile homes - Recreational vehicles - In an area where local codes prohibit grounding through the neutral - 1.
+- New branch-circuit installations (1996 NEC) - Mobile homes - Recreational vehicles - In an area where local codes prohibit grounding through the - 1.
 Part of metal ground strap must be cut out and removed.

-A. Metal ground strap B. Discard C. Ground-link screw
+A. Metal ground strap B. Ground-link screw

 2. Use Phillips screwdriver to remove the ground-link screw from the back of the range.
-Save the ground-link screw and the end of the ground link under the screw.
+Save the ground link screw and discard the remaining end of the ground link.